pyxze/pianobar-windows-binaries/README.md

 CONFIGURATION

-Pianobar use configuration file.
-Under Windows this file is named pianobar.cfg and should be placed next to pianobar.exe.
+Pianobar uses a configuration file.
+Under Windows this file is named pianobar.cfg and should be placed in the same directory as pianobar.exe.
-On reporitory there is an example configuration file, you may copy or rename it.
+There is an example configuration file in the repository you can copy or rename.
-Then edit it and fill marked fields relevant to you and remove remaining.
+Edit it and fill in the marked fields relevant to you, then remove or comment out those remaining.

 Note that non-US users have to have configuration file with control proxy details set.